abinit/abinit/doc/tutorial/compilation.md

 * When and why should I use OpenMP threads for my calculations?
 * How many threads should I use and what is the parallel speedup I should expect?

-is way more difficult because there are several factors that should be taken into account.
+is way more difficult to answer as there are several factors that should be taken into account.

 To keep a long story short, one should use OpenMP threads when one starts to trigger limitations or bottlenecks in the MPI implementation,